Siobhan O'Sullivan: Research

-This internal inconsistency caused by differential visibility is, O'Sullivan says, not only unjust and morally arbitrary, but also contrary to "the important liberal democratic values of equity and informed public decision making".
-She proposes a new approach to animal advocacy, suggesting that advocates focus on the internal inconsistency rather than the external inconsistency.
+This internal inconsistency caused by differential visibility is, O'Sullivan argued, not only unjust and morally arbitrary, but also contrary to "the important liberal democratic values of equity and informed public decision making".
+She proposed a new approach to animal advocacy, suggesting that advocates focus on the internal inconsistency rather than the external inconsistency.
 Nina Varsava, publishing in the Journal for Critical Animal Studies, offered an unfavourable review of the book, saying that O'Sullivan's criticism of legal protection of animals through the lens of the internal, but not external, inconsistency might make for "good liberal politics", but it made for "bad animal ethics".
 "O'Sullivan", she said, "chooses political expediency over moral, or, for that matter, logical, integrity".
 Alasdair Cochrane was more complimentary.
 He expressed concern that O'Sullivan's "call for liberal principles to be applied consistently to animals is vulnerable to the charge that these principles are not meant for animals", meaning that O'Sullivan would have to respond to the external inconsistency first.
-Nonetheless, he praised Animals, Equality and Democracy as offering "rigorous analysis, compelling insights, and a persuasive basis on which to build an animal protection strategy that is progressive, nondiscriminatory, and attuned to widely held political beliefs and practices".
+Nonetheless, he praised Animals, Equality and Democracy as offering:...rigorous analysis, compelling insights, and a persuasive basis on which to build an animal protection strategy that is progressive, nondiscriminatory, and attuned to widely held political beliefs and practices.
 The book's preface was written by Garner, who praised O'Sullivan's innovative approach.